oneclickvirt/oneclickvirt.github.io/docs/en/guide/lxd/lxd_lxc.md

 # LXC virtualization

-## Generate only one NAT server
+## Generate only one NAT container

-- Generate only one NAT server, with customizable restrictions on all content.
+- Generate only one NAT container, with customizable restrictions on all content.

 Downloading the boot script is **NOT REQUIRED**, if you have used the command to install LXD with one click, the corresponding boot script will be downloaded automatically, so you don't need to download the script again.